Eleventh death in coronavirus outbreak in northern Italy - Veneto region

-VENICE, Italy (Reuters) - A 76-year-old woman died on Tuesday in the northern Italian city of Treviso, the Veneto region said, the eleventh victim of the worst coronavirus outbreak in Europe.
+VENICE, Italy, Feb 25 (Reuters) - A 76-year-old woman died on Tuesday in the northern Italian city of Treviso, the Veneto region said, the eleventh victim of the worst coronavirus outbreak in Europe.

 Reporting by Riccardo Bastianello; Writing by Angelo Amante; Editing by Crispian Balmer